Felicia1993/Machine-Learning/README.md

 - Estimate missing data:
 	- Random Forest can maintain accuracy when a large proportion of data is missing

+Random Forest or random decision forest is a method that operates by constructing multiple Decision trees during training phase.
+The decision of the majority of the trees is chosen by the random forest as the final decision.

+#### Decision Tree
+Decision Tree is a tree shaped diagram used to determine a course of action.
+Each branch of the tree represents a possible decision, occurrence or reaction.

+##### Important Terms
+/**Entropy**/: Entropy is the measure of randomness or unpredictability in the dataset.
+/**Information gain**/: It is the measure of decrease in entropy after the dataset is split.
+/**Leaf node**/: carries the classification or the decision /**Decision node**/: has 2 or more branches
+/**Root node**/: The top most decision node is known as the root node.